jackaperkins/stupid.js/README.md

 # What is stupid.js?

 Stupid.js is a useless library.
 Stupid.js is a chain letter.
 It's the Facebook wall.
 Stupid.js is a collaborative project in creating useless code.
 Add whatever you want to stupid.js.
 Add some buffer overflows, add some Python, add an operating system, a picture of your favorite salamander, I don't care.
-Just put some stupid junk in there for no reason, because we're sharing, and because you CAN.
+You can also add valid, useful JavaScript or other code, but there's going to be a lot of other stuff around it that will likely render it inoperable.
+But that doesn't matter!
+Stupid.js is *theoretical* code.
+A thought experiment.
+Public graffiti.
+Just put something in there for no reason, because we're sharing, and because you CAN.
 Just keep it SFW please.

 # What *isn't* stupid.js?